trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 ##### Transactions

-A transaction is a message sent from one contract to another contract, this messages is represented as:
+A transaction is a message sent from one contract to another contract, this message is represented as:

 ``` sh
 type transaction = {